-This second of a two-course sequence is designed as a co-requisite course for the medical assistant student attending clinical affiliation.
+This second of a two-course sequence is designed as a co-requisite course for the medical assistant student attending MA Practicum.
 Skills and competencies learned in Clinical Procedures I will be reinforced in order for the student to gain a higher level of proficiency and confidence in their abilities as medical assistants.
 Theory content will cover anatomy and physiology, and place emphasis on specific organs and body systems and their associated illnesses and disease entities.
 In addition, the physiological aspects of working with special populations will be considered.
 This course stresses the disease processes, diagnostic studies, treatment protocols, and drug and diet therapies involved in the various systems of the human body.
-(Co/prerequisites: ALHT102R, ALHT110R, ALHT130R, SCI111R or SCI201R & SCI202R; Matriculation in the Medical Assistant Program)
+(Co/prerequisites: ALHT102R, ALHT110R, ALHT130R, SCI103R or ALHT121R, ALHT124R; Matriculation in the Medical Assistant Program)

-ALHT166R Legal and Ethical Issues in
+ALHT166R Legal and Ethical Issues in Health Care